DigitalHERMES/ansible-role-hermes/README.md

-## ansible-role-hermes
+# ansible-role-hermes
-ansible-roles to install a hermes system in a Debian 11 (bullseye)
+Ansible Roles to install a hermes system in a Debian 11 (bullseye), requires hermes user created on the host and ssh and sudo installed on the hosts

+# Sections:
 ## Playbooks
 The playbooks are on root folder and is directly related with the networks associated:
 - achuar